 The last time I was at the Spout it wasn’t nearly as active, I remember the eruptions being much less prolific with perhaps only one proper blast every few minutes.

 My final destination of today’s hike was Sea Stack Cove where a tall sea stack watches over the ocean, complete with a little patch of forest on top:

-On my side of the cliffs there was a narrow river falling freely into the ocean, Spout Path truly has some amazing scenery, it’s just too bad you have to ‘break your body’ to get there and back again.
-I’m seriously considering getting a tent so I can camp out there next time, to get some rest after the hike.
+Even on a cloudy day, you can see Spout Path has some amazing scenery, it’s just too bad you have to walk 12 km to see it (and back again).
+I’m seriously considering getting a tent so I can camp near this sea stack next time.

-Because of the uncharacteristically high temperature today (18 degrees) I was out of water before I even reached the turn-around point of the hike.
+Because of the unseasonably high temperature today (18°), I was out of drinking water before I even reached the turn-around point of my hike.
 I had brought three bottles with me but I was thirsty for more, which is why I had to refill them several times in the streams I crossed along the way.
-I don’t know if it was a good call on my part, but I knew that not drinking would have floored me for sure.
+I probably should have filtered it first but I knew that not drinking would have floored me for sure.

 On the way back to the car I saw 7 snowshoe hares and 1 ruffed grouse, they helped me keep my spirits up until I reached the car at 8 PM, after an exhausting 11 hour 24 km hike.